trevorqhl/blog1/about.md

 ![Linux](/images/linux.png)

-This blog was created on April 18, 2020 during the difficult time from the then ongoing Covid-19 pandemic.
+This blog was started on April 18, 2020 during the difficult time from the then ongoing Covid-19 pandemic.
 Schools were close and I decided to teach my kids some Linux and programming.

 While command line Linux seems a bit boring, kids are more interested in visual expereince like building a website.
 I found Jekyll very easy to learn for building a static website and hosting it on Github.